lpsinger/userguide/capabilities.rst

 .. note::
    The :term:`range` is defined in relation to the :term:`sensitive volume`, or the surveyed space-time volume per unit detector time.
 The range is neither a luminosity distance nor a comoving distance.
-Care must be taken when interpreting the range for source classes that are detectable out to cosmologically significant distances (particularly BBH mergers).

 Event Rates
 -----------